Assassination of Abraham Lincoln: Booth escapes

 Rathbone jumped from his seat and struggled with Booth, who dropped the pistol and drew a dagger with which he stabbed Rathbone in the left forearm.
 Rathbone again grabbed at Booth as he prepared to jump from the box to the stage, a twelve-foot drop; Booth's riding spur became entangled on the Treasury flag decorating the box, and he landed awkwardly on his left foot.
 As he began crossing the stage, many in the audience thought he was part of the play.

 Booth held his bloody knife over his head and yelled something to the audience.
 While it is traditionally held that Booth shouted the Virginia state motto, Sic semper tyrannis! ("Thus always to tyrants") either from the box or the stage, witness accounts conflict.
 Most recalled hearing Sic semper tyrannis! but others – including Booth himself – said he yelled only Sic semper!
 Some did not recall Booth saying anything in Latin.
 There is similar uncertainty about what Booth shouted next, in English: either "The South is avenged!", "Revenge for the South!", or "The South shall be free!"
 Two witnesses remembered Booth's words as: "I have done it!"

 Immediately after Booth landed on the stage, Joseph B. Stewart climbed over the orchestra pit and footlights and pursued Booth across the stage.
 The screams of Mary Lincoln and Clara Harris, and Rathbone's cries of, "Stop that man!" prompted others to join the chase as pandemonium broke out.

-Booth exited the theater through a side door, and on the way stabbed orchestra leader William Withers Jr.
+Booth exited the theater through the back door, and on the way stabbed orchestra leader William Withers Jr.

 As he leapt into the saddle of his getaway horse Booth pushed away Joseph Burroughs, (Note: Burroughs was also known as "John Peanut", "Peanut John", John Bohran, and other aliases.) who had been holding the horse, striking Burroughs with the handle of his knife.